cmbbaldini/NYRABias/README.md

 ## Compatability
-The WebApp is compatible with the most common web browsers.
+The WebApp is compatible with common web browsers.

 ## Usage